Mattapan Line: MBTA era

+On November 5, 1999, an HP Hood warehouse near Milton station was destroyed by fire.
+Mattapan Line service was suspended until November 17, 1999, while hazardous material was removed and the warehouse demolished.
+Around 2000, a sheltered maintenance facility replaced the open pit at Mattapan.

 The line's longest shutdown took place from June 24, 2006, to December 22, 2007, with shuttle buses replacing streetcar service.
 A new elevated loop was built at Ashmont – part of a major reconstruction of the station – and the aging canopy at Mattapan was replaced.
 The intermediate stations were also rebuilt; all stations except Valley Road were made accessible.
+The streetcars were modified for the new Charliecard fare collection system during the closure.
 Buses again replaced service on the line from October 14–29, 2023, to allow for track work.

 The MBTA launched the Mattapan Line Transformation project in 2019, though it was largely inactive until 2022.
 The project aims to replace the PCC trolleys with light rail vehicles as the Green Line fleet turns over, restore the line's ability to operate during snowstorms, rebuild all eight stations, replace track and signals, and repair bridges.
 Rehabilitation of the existing fleet is happening at the same time, to extend trolley life a few more years until LRVs arrive.
 By 2023, work was underway on 15% design.
 The 2007-built loop at Ashmont station will be removed as part of the project.